 The purpose of this law is to provide a student access to appropriately challenging learning opportunities.
 In most cases, this law does not apply to a student who is in curricular options with age peers such as ability grouping, honors courses and Advanced Placement courses.

 Impact of acceleration on the Third Grade Reading Guarantee

 The Third Grade Reading Guarantee applies to students accelerated to third grade or to third grade in reading.

 takes a diagnostic assessment at the beginning of the school year;

-reaches the score of 392 or higher on the Ohio Achievement Assessment in reading or a comparable score on a state-approved alternate test for reading for promotion to fourth grade;
+reaches the promotion score on the Grade 3 ELA test or a comparable score on a state-approved alternative assessments for reading for promotion to fourth grade;

 may not be promoted to fourth grade if reading scores are not reached.

 Students who are accelerated to fourth grade or to fourth grade in reading: